 When this guideline uses the term "consent" it is referring to informed consent.
-Informed consent is a patient's authorization to receive healthcare after they are provided with enough information needed to make an informed decision on whether to receive care.
-The process of consent involves the patient in their healthcare and is an ongoing process that requires communication between the pharmacist and patient.
+Informed consent is a patient's, or their agent's, authorization to receive healthcare after being provided with enough information needed to make an informed decision on whether to receive care.
+The extent of information provided is a matter of professional judgement, based on what a "reasonable person in the same circumstances would require in order to make a decision about the treatment."
+The pharmacy professional should confirm the patient's, or their agent's, understanding and respond to any requests for additional information.
+The process of consent involves the patient in their healthcare and is an ongoing process that requires communication between the pharmacist and patient or their agent.